-Additional data science employers in Portland range from Nike which utilizes big data and Hadoop to provide consumer insights and fine-tune data driven strategies to Vesta—the data driven pioneer in enabling secure electronic payments.
+Additional data science employers in Portland range from Nike, which uses big data to fine-tune data driven strategies, to Vesta—the data driven pioneer in enabling secure electronic payments.

 While the tech spotlight in Oregon is currently on Portland, opportunities for careers in high-profile data science abound in other parts of the state.
 For instance, Intel’s facility in Hillsboro includes a large data science team working to develop next-generation wearable sensor applications.

-Shown below are representative listings for data science in jobs in Oregon that were advertised in March 2016.
-These listings are informational only and should not be construed as an assurance of employment or current job offers.
+Shown below are representative listings for data science jobs in Oregon.
+These listings are informational only and do not represent an assurance of employment or current job offers.

-Data Scientist with HealthSparq in Portland – Data scientists with this company use machine learning and advanced statistical analyses to design, develop, and implement data-driven solutions.
+Data Scientist with HealthSparq in Portland – Data scientists here use machine learning and advanced statistical analyses to design, develop, and implement data-driven solutions.
 Candidates must understand advanced analytics and have practical experience applying natural language processing, data mining methodologies, and machine learning algorithms.
-HealthSparq also requires that its data scientists have experience with tools such as SAS, R, MATALB, Scala, Python, or Ruby and can create complex SQL queries.
+HealthSparq also requires that its data scientists have experience with tools such as SAS, R, Matlab, Scala, Python, or Ruby and can create complex SQL queries.

 Applicants with a Master’s or PhD in a strongly quantitative field such as applied mathematics, statistics, operations research, physics, computer science, or econometrics are preferred.
 In addition, applicants must have 3 years of related work experience or equivalent combination of education and experience.

-Analytic Scientist/Data Scientist with Vesta in Tigard – The data scientist will join a risk management team for this Big Data-driven technology company.
+Analytic Scientist/Data Scientist with Vesta in Tigard – Data scientists here do data-driven risk management.
 Applicants must have a strong knowledge of state-of-the-art algorithms in machine learning, graph analysis, and statistical modeling.

-The position has a strong requirement for SQL programming and data warehousing along with experience in at least one programming language.
-Candidates much be familiar with open source Python based ML libraries and cloud computing (AWS).
-Applicants must have at least a Master’s degree in computer science, applied math, or computer science with a year of machine learning/data mining.
+The position has a strong requirement for SQL programming and data warehousing skills along with experience in at least one programming language.
+Candidates much be familiar with open source Python-based ML libraries and cloud computing (AWS).
+Applicants must have at least a master’s degree in computer science, applied math, or computer science with a year of machine learning/data mining.

-Machine Learning Data Scientist with Intel in Hillsboro – Applicants must have expertise in machine learning, Big Data technologies such as Hadoop, Lucene/Soir, or HBase, analytics packages such as Mahout, R, Matlab, Weka, or Octave, scripting languages such as Python or Perl, and programming languages such as SQL, C/C++, or Java.
+Machine Learning Data Scientist with Intel in Hillsboro – Applicants must have expertise in machine learning and Big Data technologies such as Hadoop, Lucene/Solr, or HBase, analytics packages such as Mahout, R, Matlab, Weka, or Octave, scripting languages such as Python or Perl, and programming languages such as SQL, C/C++, or Java.

-Intel typically requires that candidates for this position have an advanced degree in mathematics, computer science, statistics, operations research, machine learning, or equivalent expertise.
-Applicants with a Master’s degree must have at least three years of post graduate industry experience.
+Intel typically requires that candidates have an advanced degree in mathematics, computer science, statistics, operations research, machine learning, or equivalent expertise.
+Applicants with a master’s degree must have at least three years of post-graduate industry experience.